The Local-well-posedness of the relativistic Vlasov-Maxwell-Landau system with the specular reflection boundary condition: Proof of Proposition

 \section{Proof of Proposition \ref{proposition 5.2}}

 The section is organized as follows.
-First, in Section \ref{section 7.1} we prove the desired estimate \eqref{eq5.2.4.1} given that the linearized RVML system \eqref{eq5.2} - \eqref{eq5.5} is well-posed and $f$ is sufficiently regular, that is, $y_f (T) < \infty$.
-We comment on the existence, uniqueness, and higher regularity in Section \ref{section 7.2}.
+First, in Section \ref{section 7.1} we prove the desired estimate \eqref{eq5.2.4.1} given that the linear RVML system \eqref{eq5.2} - \eqref{eq5.5} is well-posed and the triple $[f, \bE_f, \bB_f]$ is sufficiently regular.
+See the details in Proposition \ref{proposition 7.2}.
+We justify the existence, uniqueness, and higher regularity in the proof of Proposition \ref{proposition 7.2} in Appendix \ref{section 7.2}.

 Denote

 The following lemma will be used many times in the sequel. \begin{lemma} Under the assumptions of Proposition \ref{proposition 5.2}, we have